JohnBra/actix-mongodb-example/README.md

 A small rust web server example/boilerplate with RESTful CRUD functionality, utilizing actix web and mongdb.

+>__Warning__
+> This example is quite old and the Rust version is outdated
+> I packaged this in a Docker, so it will still work, but please consider using a more timely example.

 Inspired by [mehmetsefabalik/rust-mongodb-example](https://github.com/mehmetsefabalik/rust-mongodb-example) and [nintha/demo-myblog](https://github.com/nintha/demo-myblog).

 ## Prerequisites